ENGIE is leading the way in decarbonising our energy system and taking meaningful steps in the transition to cleaner energy generation

-ENGIE are committed to the safety of the community and the onsite workforce throughout the rehabilitation project.
+ENGIE is committed to the safety of the community and the onsite workforce throughout the rehabilitation project.
 We provide public access to live data from the extensive network of air quality monitors across Hazelwood Rehabilitation Project site via https://hazelwoodrehabairquality.com.au/.

 The demolition and rehabilitation activities being undertaken will return the Hazelwood site to a safe, stable and sustainable condition and enable a range of potential new uses that might be delivered by Government, the local community and/ or the private sector.

 A comprehensive Concept Masterplan has been developed by ENGIE, to articulate the potential opportunities for future investment at the rehabilitated Hazelwood site.
 The Concept Masterplan is an aspirational document which identifies possible new uses for the site that may contribute to the future of Morwell and the Latrobe Valley.

 The closure of the Hazelwood Power Station and Mine (Hazelwood) site presents an unprecedented redevelopment opportunity that has the potential to reinvigorate the Latrobe Valley and the wider Gippsland Region.
 The Hazelwood Concept Master Plan has been developed to identify and present the potential opportunities and the future investment potential of the site that surrounds ENGIE’s intended final rehabilitated landform of a full 1,281 ha pit lake.
 It presents a land-use based vision for the future of Hazelwood that looks at how the site could be used by the community, businesses, investors and developers, service providers and government.
 The Concept Masterplan features three key zones for future development and activity: